pjack7oo/Comp312CardGame/README.md

 Anyone can access, edit, and share my artwork anywhere they want to. <br>
 You must credit Kyle C. Cole with having created the monster designs (found in Crystal Wars/ Media/Images/Monster). <br>
 You must also credit him for the creation of the card designs (back of card / front of card backgrounds / stat icons).

+You can access the original legal code here: https://creativecommons.org/licenses/by-nc/4.0/legalcode